Continuous Covers on Symplectic Manifolds: Continuous and smooth covers

-Throughout this article, $T$ is a compact connected smooth manifold of finite dimension endowed with a measure $\mu$ of total volume $1$ coming from a volume-form $\dd t$.
+Throughout this article, ``smooth" means ``of class $C^r$" for some arbitrary fixed $r \ge 1$ and $T$ is a compact smooth manifold of finite dimension endowed with a measure $\mu$ of total volume $1$ coming from a volume-form $\dd t$.
 The following definition is far more restrictive than the one that we have in mind, but it will be enough for the purpose of this article.

-\begin{Definition} Let $M$ be a closed smooth manifold of dimension $n$ Let $U$ be a bounded open subset of Euclidean space $R^{n}$ whose boundary is smooth and which can be extended smoothly to a collar neighbourhood of itself in such a way that the resulting open set be still embedded.
-A {\it continuous cover} of $M$ (of {\it type (T,U)}) is a continuous map:
+\begin{Definition} Let $M$ be a closed smooth manifold of dimension $n$.
+Let $U$ be a bounded open subset of Euclidean space $\mathbb{R}^{n}$ whose boundary is smooth, so that the closure of $U$ admits an open neighbourhood smoothly diffeomorphic to $U$.
+A {\it continous cover} of $M$ of type $(T,U)$ is a continuous map

 such that

 \begin{enumerate} \item for each $t \in T$, the map $G_t$ is a smooth embedding of $U$ to $M$ that can be extended to a smooth embedding of some ({\it a priori} $t$-dependent) collar neighbourhood of $U$ (and therefore to the closed set $\bar{U}$), and